 Location: Nemal Tel Aviv, Tel Aviv, Israel Website: http://www.yarid-hamizrach.co.il/

 In conclusion of my list of things to do in Tel Aviv...

 So, there you have it.
 Perhaps with the exception of the Palmach Museum, you can actually see these places in a single day.
 The tour of the Palmach museum will take you approximately 3 hours from start to finish.
 It's also located away from the city center so overall, you should probably allocate half a day for that tour.

 And if you have more time, keep exploring!
 There are several good museums and other attractions around Tel Aviv, and plenty of shopping centers, markets and other attractions.

 Have you visited Tel Aviv?
-Leave me a comment and let me know what your favorite attractions!
-And as always, I’m happy to help out if you have any more questions!
+Leave me a comment and let me know what your favorite attractions and what are your own favorite things to do in Tel Aviv!
+And as always, I'm happy to help out if you have any more questions!